Jtporter/sanity-gatsby-portfolio/README.md

 ## Deploy changes

-Netlify automatically deploys new changes commited to the `master` branch on GitHub.
+Netlify automatically deploys new changes committed to the `master` branch on GitHub.
 If you want to change the deployment branch you may do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

 ## Get help